-To assist your next food hunt in Penang, we scoured every nook and cranny of Penang streets to find the 15 best local streerot foods you must try.
+To assist your next food hunt in Penang, we scoured every nook and cranny of Penang streets to find the best Penang street foods you must try.

 1. Char Kway Teow